anaclumos/extracranial/Research/pages/Project Core ML Foundation.md

 **Data-Driven**.
 Used to find patterns in the set of data given.
-In this, we don’t have any dependent variable or label to predict.
+In this, we don't have any dependent variable or label to predict.
 Clustering.
 Anomaly Detection.
 Neural Networks.